 Your dentist may just give your teeth a good clean and send you away with some advice for better dental care.
 They may also provide you with special mouthwash or cleaning tools to prevent future bacterial growth.

-It's more likely, however, that they will conduct a tooth scaling.
+In more severe cases, your dentist will conduct a tooth scaling.
 This is a thorough cleaning and removal of plaque and tartar from above and below the gum line.
 This treatment may be repeated every three to six months if you are particularly susceptible to plaque build-up.

 If you have developed periodontitis, your dentist may need to perform a procedure called root planing as part of a deep cleaning or refer you to a periodontist who specializes in these gum procedures.
 This involves smoothing out the rough spots on the tooth root so there is less of a surface for plaque to cling to in future.

 In advanced cases of gum disease, flap surgery may be necessary.
 A specialist called a periodontist makes an incision in the gums to access the infected parts of the gum.
 The infected area is thoroughly cleaned, then the flaps are stitched up so the gums can heal.
 Read more about how to fix receding gums in our full article.
 Laser gum surgery, also called LANAP gum surgery, is a low-impact alternative to traditional gum surgery.